Christmas in Paris

 Why a shoe and not a stocking?

-The favourite British tradition of the Christmas stocking isn’t really a thing in France, as it’s replaced by children leaving out their shoes and boots for St Nicholas instead.
-Both traditions come from the same place, however.
-According to the story, St Nicholas threw gold coins or gold balls through the window or down the chimney (depending on the version of the story) of a needy family.
-They landed in the family’s shoes or stockings, and this is now represented by chocolate coins in gold foil and oranges, respectively, which are traditional stocking fillers.
+According to the Christian story, St Nicholas threw gold coins or gold balls through the window or down the chimney (depending on the version of the story) of a needy family.
+They landed in the family’s shoes or stockings, and this is now represented by chocolate coins in gold foil and oranges, respectively, which are traditional shoe (or stocking) fillers.

 Disneyland® Paris at Christmas